curtischong/dotfiles/README.md

 ### Installation:

-For macOS the default shell is now zsh.
-Set it to bash for your bashrc to work: https://www.google.com/amp/s/www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/amp/
+Since the default macOS shell is now zsh, if you want to use the .bashrc instead of .zshrc, use: https://www.google.com/amp/s/www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/amp/

-##### Vim

-`:source %`

 ##### Bash_rc

+As of April 2023 I'm not using this.
 `curl https://raw.githubusercontent.com/git/git/master/contrib/completion/git-completion.bash -o ~/.git-completion.bash`

 ##### Git

+As of April 2023 I'm not using this.
+Run this if you want git to automatically run the suggested commands (when you make a typo).
-` git config --global help.autocorrect 1`
+`git config --global help.autocorrect 1`

 ##### zsh